kitsumed/mihonyomi-extensions/README.md

 ## Downloads
 > [!CAUTION]
 > Make sure you always know what you are installing and running.
 Do not install or run anything that looks suspicious.
+There has been a rise of closed-source extensions and fake tachiyomi compatible readers since tachiyomi announced ending developement.
 This project is open source, feel free to compile the extensions yourself.

 Soon.